borkdude/blog/posts/porting-cljs-project-to-squint.md

 Nextjournal which offers a Clojure mode for [CodeMirror](https://codemirror.net/) 6.
 A request was made some time ago to make this library usable directly from JavaScript as an NPM library.
-Since most of the code in this project is Java interop (using the excellent [js-interop](https://github.com/applied-science/js-interop) library it seemed like a good candidate for a squint port.
-Martin Kavalar of Nextjournal asked me if I could do this in a way such that the original ClojureScript library would still be usable from ClojureScript as well.
+Since most of the code in this project is JS interop (using the excellent [js-interop](https://github.com/applied-science/js-interop) library it seemed like a good candidate for a squint port.
+In Martin Kavalar of Nextjournal's own
+words:

+> I feel that codemirror and prosemirror extensions are especially well suited
+> for squint as they are interop heavy and the libraries takes care of state
+> using their own re-frame/redux like architecture

+Martin asked me if I could do this in a way such that the original ClojureScript library would still be usable from ClojureScript as well.
 One of the ways to accomplish this is to use `.cljc` files.

 ## Reader conditionals